Charitable Bequest

 Residual Bequest

-A residual bequest is made from the balance of an estate after the will or trust has given away each of the specific bequests.
-A common residual bequest involves leaving a percentage of the residue of the estate to charity.
-For example, you may wish to leave 30% of the residue of your estate to Cru.
+A residual bequest is made from what remains after other specific gifts, expenses and obligations have been addressed.
+For example, you may choose to leave 30% of the residue of your estate to Cru.

 cru_icon_contingent bequest